illinoistech-itm/jhajek/itmt-430/project-tutorials/IT-Operations-cloud-connect-tutorial/Readme.md

 * Use the provided username (just the ID portion of your HAWKID)
 * Use the provided console password
-* Switch the third entry: Realm: to use `PVE`
+* Switch the third entry: Realm: to use `Proxmox VE authentication`

 Once logged in, be curious and look around, be judicious, as you have full access.

-# Tutorial to Connect to the Department Cloud Platform - Part II
+# Deploy Team Vault Server - Part II

-This tutorial will demonstrate how to use our class build-server, provided API keys, and the Department Cloud Platform, running on [Proxmox](https://proxmox.com/en/ "webpage for Proxmox Virtualization Platform"), using [Hashicorp Packer](https://packer.io "webpage for Packer.io") and [Terraform](https://terraform.io "webpage for Terraform").
+Getting our first component ready - Vault for secret management.

 ## Overview

+This tutorial will demonstrate how to use our class buildserver, provided API keys, and the See-Through Cloud Platform, running on [Proxmox](https://proxmox.com/en/ "webpage for Proxmox Virtualization Platform"), using [Hashicorp Packer](https://packer.io "webpage for Packer.io") and [Terraform](https://terraform.io "webpage for Terraform").

 At the conclusion of this tutorial you will have successfully connected to the remote buildserver and used Packer and Terraform to deploy a sample three-tier web application.